Our story

 BJJ Brown Belt · Competitive Grappler · NYC, USA

-Now based in New York City, Peyton is affiliated with Renzo Gracie and competes internationally — winner of the 2021 ADCC European Trials.
+Now based in New York City, Peyton is affiliated with Renzo Gracie and competes internationally - silver medallist at the 2019 ADCC European Trials.
 Known for sharp technique and competitive drive, she co-hosted the SAGIG Women's Winter Workshop in April 2017.

 Nika Schwinden